rsyncOSX/RsyncOSXdocs/content/post/UserConfiguration.md

 ## Monitor network connection

 RsyncOSX can monitor the network connection during execution of tasks.
 If a network connection is dropped during execution, RsyncOSX sends an interrupt signal to the task and it halts with an error.

-## Enable schedules

-- Schedules

-By activating, the planning part of RsyncOSX becomes available as a button in the main view.

 ## Ssh parameters (global)